 Operators often struggle to realise their full revenue potential of their messaging business.
 Traffic can be “invisible” as messages are routed through unconventional routes and unmonitored SS7 connections.
 Billable A2P messages are frequently disguised as P2P, or terminated at on-net rates through a variety of techniques and manipulations.

-Clearing up this chaos requires a multifaceted approach, because there are many elements to consider and optimisations to be made.
+Clearing up this chaos requires a multifaceted approach, because there are many elements to consider and mobile networks optimisations to be made.
 Some of these can seem quite small but they are all important.
 Some of them can even seem connected to the network in only the loosest of ways.

 Step 1: Start close to home